nezaboodka/reactronic/README.md

 ## Reaction & Cache

-Reaction function is automatically and immediately called in response to changes in observable objects made by an apply function.
+Reaction function is automatically and immediately called in response to changes in observable objects made by an applying function.
-Cache function is called on-demand to renew the value if it was marked as obsolete due to changes made by an apply function.
+Cache function is called on-demand to renew the value if it was marked as obsolete due to changes made by an applying function.
 Reaction and cache functions are instrumented with hooks to seamlessly subscribe to those observable objects and other cache functions (dependencies), which are used